 Mariachi Mariachi is a type of musical group, originally from Mexico, consisting of at least two violins, two trumpets, one Spanish guitar, one vihuela (a high-pitched, five-string guitar) and one guitarrón (a small-scaled acoustic bass), but sometimes featuring more than twenty musicians.
 The mariachi sound, known as son, is a mixture of Spanish, native and African traditions and differs from region to region.

 Memphis (Blues) Memphis blues is a type of blues music that was pioneering in the early part of the 20th century by musicians like Sleepy John Estes and Willie Nix, associated with vaudeville and medicine shows.
 It was in the Memphis blues that groups of musicians first assigned one guitarist to play rhythm, and one to play lead and solos — this has become standard in rock and roll and much of popular music.
 In addition, the jug band arose from the Memphis blues, mixing the sound with jazz and using homemade, simple instruments.
-See A Blues Groove.
+See Crate Digger’s Gold.

 Metal (See Heavy Metal).

-Motown A style of soul music with distinctive characteristics, including the use of tambourine along with drums, bass instrumentation, a distinctive melodical and chord structure, and a call and response singing style originating in gospel music.
-See The Dark End Of The Street.
+Motown A style of soul music with distinctive characteristics, including the use of tambourine along with drums, bass instrumentation, a distinctive melodic and chord structure, and a call and response singing style originating in gospel music.
+See Crate Digger’s Gold and The Dark End Of The Street.